Try the Full Power of Brosix with 10% lifetime discount!

 At $6.00 per user per month, the Premium plan offers all the bells and whistles, or the full range of communication and collaboration tools, including comprehensive enterprise and administrative features.

-For those looking to test drive the platform, Startup is Brosix’s freemium option, offering text chat, co-browsing, and a virtual whiteboard, along with some limited enterprise features.
+For those looking to test drive the platform, Startup is Brosix’s freemium option, offering text chat, and a virtual whiteboard, along with some limited enterprise features.
 Brosix also offers a free mobile app for iOS and Android devices.

 Getting started